Section

 Changing the contents of the user information panel in the top navigation bar

-block allows you to change the contents of the user information panel in the top navigation bar.
+The Admin::SECTION['NAVBAR_USER_PANEL'] block allows you to change the contents of the user information panel in the top navigation bar.

 admin_inject_section(Admin::SECTION['NAVBAR_USER_PANEL'], view('admin::partials.navbar-user-panel'));